Collaborative Chinese Text Recognition with Personalized Federated Learning: Method

 \subsection{Problem Setting}

 Suppose $\mathcal{D}_k$ is the dataset of the $k$-th client (participant), which may be a company with a demand for text recognition.
-Due to the limited amount of data in each client and the different practical scenarios faced by them, there are significant differences in character types and image styles among $\{\mathcal{D}_k\}_{k=1,\cdots,K}$.

-In standard federated learning, the goal is to learn a global model that works well for all clients, the objective is to minimize: \begin{linenomath}
+In standard federated learning, the objective is to minimize: \begin{linenomath}

 \end{linenomath} where $S$ is the client set, $F_k(\omega)$ is the local loss function: \begin{linenomath}

 \end{linenomath}

 However, due to the distribution differences among different clients, a single global model is difficult to adapt to all distributions.
 Therefore, the goal of personalized federated learning is to improve the performance of each client in collaborative learning: \begin{linenomath}